PoliteUnicorn/cse15l-lab-reports/lab-report-4/lab-4-writeup.md

   correct index was being updated.
 5. **Keys pressed:** `<esc>`
 * Screenshot: ![Image](step-7-after-esc.png)
-* To quit from the insert mode in vim, I used the `esc` key in order to return to the normal state
+* To exit from the insert mode in vim, I used the `esc` key in order to return to the normal state, where I cannot type directly into the `ListExamples.java` file.
 6. **Keys pressed:** `:`, w, q `<enter>`
 * Screenshot: ![Image](step-7-fixed.png)
-* In order to save the changes I made while I was in vim, I typed in `:wq` and then exited back to the terminal window.
+* In order to save the changes I made while I was in vim, I typed in `:wq` and then exited back to the terminal window. `w` saves the changes and `q` allows me to quit vim.

 ## Step 8:
 * **Keys pressed:** `<up>` `<up>` `<enter>`